The Knox County Democratic Party believes that all citizens have a role to play in our government

 If more candidates than the party may nominate file to run in the primary, the winner of the primary election is considered the party’s nominee.

-If you are interested in running for any office in Knox County, please contact us or Knox County Dems Chair Kathy Tate.
+If you are interested in running for any office in Knox County, please contact Knox County Dems Chair Kathy Tate.